Nativity 2: Danger in the Manger: Production

 Nativity 2: Danger in the Manger! was filmed in England and Wales over the course of six weeks in October and November 2011.

 Prior to filming starting, writer/director Debbie Isitt and actor David Tennant spent a week in Coventry, spending time in real classrooms and with school choirs and plays, and helping with the auditions for the child roles.
 Filming began in Coventry on 15 October 2011 and continued there for a fortnight.

 On 29 October, the production moved to north Wales for another fortnight, filming in various rural locations, including Llanrhaeadr-ym-Mochnant, Pistyll Rhaeadr and Lake Vyrnwy.
 The stable scenes were filmed at Avoncroft Museum in Bromsgrove, Worcestershire.
 The production then moved to its final location in Warwickshire, where they filmed at Warwick Castle (standing in for St. Cuthbert's College) and in Stratford-upon-Avon.

 The film was originally to be called Nativity 2: The Second Coming, as of January 2012, but the title was changed later in the year to Danger in the Manger!

 The competition scenes were filmed in the Royal Shakespeare Company's Courtyard Theatre.
 Filming ended on 29 November 2011.
 The film was shot in the improvised style, with no proper script, and the actors not being told the narrative ahead of time, but having the plot revealed to them bit by bit as filming progressed.

 Reception

 Critical response

 The film received generally negative reviews from critics.
-Robbie Collin from The Daily Telegraph rated the movie one star out of five, claiming "this sequel pushes the amateurish angle much harder and seems to wear its abject lousiness as a badge of honour."
+Robbie Collin from The Daily Telegraph rated the movie one star out of five, claiming "this sequel pushes the amateurish angle much harder and seems to wear its abject lousiness as a badge of honour".
 Mark Kermode of BBC Radio 5 Live criticised the film's humour among the irresponsibility of the Mr Poppy character, suggesting the character "had enough of a CBeebies appeal but was more threatening and weird than funny and entertaining".

 Sequel

-A third film in the series began filming in November 2013, entitled: Nativity 3: Dude, Where's My Donkey?.
+A third film in the series began filming in November 2013, titled: Nativity 3: Dude, Where's My Donkey?.
 It was released on 14 November 2014 and starred Martin Clunes.